numpy/numpy/doc/source/user/tutorial-svd.rst

 ===============================================================
-Tutorial: A tour of n-dimensional arrays
+Tutorial: Do linear algebra on n-dimensional arrays
 ===============================================================

 .. currentmodule:: numpy